Ziris85/HomeBank-CSV-Converter/README.md

 # HomeBank-CSV-Converter
+For use with the opensource HomeBank personal accounting software: http://homebank.free.fr/.
+Their online documentation can be found [here](http://homebank.free.fr/help/index.html).

+(Tested against **HomeBank v5.3.1**)

-Perl script to convert a CSV file containing transactions from your banking institution into a HomeBank-friendly format.
+This is a perl script to convert a CSV file containing transactions from your banking institution into a HomeBank-friendly format.

 This script does not attempt to make decisions for the user (with the exception of **autopay** - see below), does not require the user to create complex definition files to do the conversion process, nor does it only function with certain banking institutions.
 As long as your bank can export your transactions into a valid CSV format, then this script should be able to work with it.